When I told people I was making a podcast about Benghazi, nine times out of ten, they called me a masochist, rolled their eyes, or just asked, why?

 Yes, sir.

-How how she feels so untouchable.
+Unbelievable how she feels so untouchable.

-And and he needs to be set an example, so says the President Trump.
+And he needs to set an example.

-Lead her in how lead her out in handcuffs.
+Lead her out in handcuffs.

-Put her in handcuffs on national TV, set the example so these bureaucrats quit telling lies.
+Set the example so these bureaucrats quit telling lies.

-We lost four Americans in Benghazi September 11th, 2012.
+We lost four Americans in Benghazi, September 11th, 2012.

 You're done.